Books are made for reading

-At this apocalyptic times of Coronavirus Pandemic (I hope that in 2021 when some when will meet this page he/she will think “When the h*** was the Coronavirus this guy is talking about ?”), we have time to sit, read and write.
+At this apocalyptic times of COVID-19 Pandemic (hopefully, in 2021 when you will meet this page and will think “What the h*** was this COVID-19 this guy talking about ?”), we have time to sit, read and write.

 During the years of guiding I was asked many times the great question of “What books do you recommend about this and this topic?”, I think it’s a great question because books are better then articles.
 Books will aim to take one topic and analyze it from all sides, diving in to the core of the subject and hopefully, to give us a well calculated and wider answer to our questions.

 I had the chance and luck to read these books while studying, guiding, in bad weather days in the tent waiting for better climbing conditions and in quit times on the sofa in my house.
 Hope you will find them interesting, fun and helpful just like I did.

 So, without further explanations why it’s better to read books rather than internet articles, here are 10 recommended books - 5 about Israel (History, Archaeology and Geo-politics) and 5 books about climbing, good climbing.